doomlab/LAB2/README.md

 Second, run the data creation script:

 - `data_creation.Rmd`: This file creates the data for examination in the project.
-Run this file to update
+Run this file to update to the newest datasets.

+edited files
+- doi check
+- name check

+## Data folder

+- run preprocessing script
+- and then output (test and train) or new stuff for when the paper is written

+## Classification

+- here is where it would get classified
+- all the rules we talked about last time

+## Shiny App Folder

+- updated files in the shiny app

+## Manuscript

+- this folder has the static paper

+## Presentation

+here's the scip stuff